-- Many times, the home sellers stop at the consultation with a stager just to get ideas and then do some of the staging themselves, says Tiberia.
+- Get the ideas without paying as much as you need to.
+Many times, the home sellers stop at the consultation with a stager just to get ideas and then do some of the staging themselves, says Tiberia.
 This could be an option for you if you’re looking to save considerably.

-- See if you can negotiate with the stager to reduce costs by having only certain rooms staged.
+- Choose your rooms.
+See if you can negotiate with the stager to reduce costs by having only certain rooms staged.

-- Painting interior walls yourself with a white or off-white color can change things dramatically.
-You may also want to hire a professional window cleaning company to help showcase your home’s natural light.
+- Do the paint job yourself.
+Painting interior walls yourself (hiring a painter comes with an average price of $1,750, according to HomeAdvisor) with a white or off-white color can change things dramatically.
+You might also want to hire a professional window cleaning company to help showcase your home’s natural light.

-- Updating lighting and fixtures can also enhance rooms, notes Tiberia.
-You can add decor such as mirrors or floor and table lamps.
+- Let there be more light.
+Updating lighting and fixtures can enhance rooms and make them seem more open, notes Tiberia.
+You can also add decor such as mirrors or floor and table lamps.

-- One final pro tip: Move all furniture away from the walls.
-It’ll help communicate the ideal flow in each room to buyers, and help them envision how they can maximize the space.
+- Move furniture away from the walls.
+This can communicate to buyers the ideal flow in each room, helping them envision how they can maximize the space.